giginet/CustomKeyboardTextField/README.md

 // Your custom view
 class MyCustomKeyboardView: UIView, CustomKeyboardView {
     weak var textField: UITextField?

+    // current input text
-    var currentText: String = "Current text"
+    var inputText: String = "input text"

+    // do something when keyboards are restored to default (optional) func reset() {
     }
+}
 ```

 You can put some controls on your keyboard (button, switch, text fields etc...).
-When these are interacted, you execute `updateTextField()` then `currentText` is reflected in the text field.
+When these are interacted, you execute `updateTextField()` then `inputText` is reflected in the text field.

 ### 2. Define `CustomKeyboardProvider`